Squash Bee: The Pollinator That Follows Farmers

 Thousands of species pollinate our plants and guarantee our food, but one particular bee specializes in the squash family.
 As ancestral farmers spread the cultivation of squashes through the Americas, the squash bee followed.
 North Carolina State biologist Margarita Lopez-Uribe explains the history to host Steve Curwood.

-CURWOOD: It’s Living on Earth, and I’m Steve Curwood.
-The US Fish and Wildlife service has announced it will issue an endangerment ruling on North American Monarch butterflies within the next three years.
-The iconic butterfly is just one of many pollinators in trouble, thanks to human activities; the honeybee is another.
-But science has also found a pollinator that follows human activity.
+CURWOOD: Honeybees make a $20 billion contribution to US agriculture, according to the American Beekeeping Foundation, but they’re by no means the only bee that helps feed us.
+There’s one particular wild pollinator that follows human activity.
 The squash bee moved beyond its native range in the Americas as people spread the cultivation of indigenous squashes.
 Margarita Lopez-Uribe studies evolutionary biology at North Carolina State University and co-authored the paper laying out this connection.
-She joins us from her lab.
-Margarita, welcome to Living on Earth.
+She joins us from her lab -- Margarita, welcome to Living on Earth!

 LOPEZ-URIBE: Hi.
 Thank you.